Autoimmunity: It's All ONE Disease...

 (We’ve received a great deal of inquiries about whether our #1 best selling Essential Thyroid Cookbook will be helpful for people with Graves’ disease.
 Given that, at its core, it’s a whole foods cookbook, yes, it can be helpful, but more importantly, we sleuthed out the most immune-supportive nutrition to highlight in our recipes, so from that standpoint, yes, it can be helpful.
 Our recipes certainly wouldn’t cause a hyper flare!)

-Once the immune system has gone rogue and crossed the line from attacking non-self (pathogens, viruses, bacteria) to self (normal tissue), all tissues are up for grabs.
+Once the immune system has gone rogue and crossed the line from focusing its attention on non-self (pathogens, viruses, bacteria) to self (normal tissue), all tissues are up for grabs.
 And once you develop one manifestation of autoimmunity, if it goes unaddressed, the chances of developing another autoimmune condition are greater than 50 percent.
+(Yes, I know that some say that autoimmunity is simply viral and there is no “tissue attack,” but I feel this is short-sighted and only tells part of the story, at least for most of us.)

 According to Dr. Datis Kharrazian, “Eighty percent of those with a diagnosed autoimmune condition have antibodies to other tissues.”